fbpx

 3. Guides know the tricks of the trade and the current situation.
 They'd know that Bosphorus cruise boats departing from Eminönü this week are very crowded, but that identical boats departing from Kadıköy are not.

-Choosing a Guide
+Choosing a Guide for Traveling in Turkey

 Turkey has thousands of licensed tour guides.
 If you want a private guide, how do you choose?
 My Turkish Tour Guide List includes the tour guides I know personally.
 It is in no way a complete list, but it represents the connections I have made in my many years traveling throughout Turkey.

+In Turkey, tour guide leading is regulated.
 Tourist guides in Turkey are required by law to complete a rigorous training program of several years and to obtain an official government tour guide's license.
 It is against the law for anyone who has not been trained and licensed to function as a tourist guide in Turkey.
-As anyone who has ever employed a guide knows, it is not just a guide's knowledge that makes a tour successful, but also his or her personality and sensitivity to your needs and wants.

 Important Considerations

 • Note that professional guides provide their services for a fee.
-Although they welcome inquiries about scheduling and availability of their services, they expect to be paid when they provide tourism information.
+Although they welcome inquiries about the scheduling and availability of their services, they expect to be paid when they provide tourism information.
 If you contact them for information and trip-planning help, you may be asked to arrange payment by credit card before questions are answered, and before their time is scheduled—just as with other travel services such as hotels and flights.

 • Also be aware that guides are not travel agents, and are not licensed to make reservations or other travel agency services.
 (For those services, contact one of my recommended travel agencies.)
 In addition, note that guides cannot be drivers.
 The two professions are separate in Turkey, with separate licenses.
 In fact, guides are prohibited by law from driving clients.

 • I cannot guarantee that any particular guide will be successful for any particular tour or location(s), or that a guide will have the right "chemistry" with your personality to make your tour 100% successful.
-I can only say that the guides on my list have great reputations from previous travelers who personally have told me so.
+I can only say that the guides on my list on my website have great reputations from previous travelers who personally have told me so.

 TUREB